Make-Adelaide/makeadelaide.au/README.md

 The organisation is run trustlessly as a DAO and promotes protocol-driven entrepreneurship.

+## How?

+Executive team members of the DAO are elected by the community via the DAO using it's governance platform.

 ## DAO

 There are three tiers of power in the DAO:

 ### The executive council

+The executive council acts to facilitate the [mandates](MANDATES.md).

+### The emergency council

-The executive council can:
+The emergency council can:

-- Create POAPs for events

 - Can shut down the contract

-2. The emergency council

-- Can shut down the contract

-3. Ordinary users

-- Can elect a new executive council if someone submits a ballet to do so

-- Can adjust CHARTER.md of the DAO

-- Can propose events and have them organised
+### Community

+The community can vote on and have executed proposals including the replacement of members of the executive team, the organisation of events and more.

 Ownership power is 1-to-1 by Make Adelaide POAPs that are distributed at events organised in person in the City of Adelaide.